 5. Covent Garden Market

-Covent Garden Market is on the list because of the hilarious street entertainers that are often seen performing there.
+Covent Garden Market is on the list because of the hilarious street entertainers that are often seen performing there and the excellent cafes.

 That and the fact that it’s so centrally located you will most certainly be passing through while exploring the centre.